Hope fading as deaths in Turkey, Syria quake pass 11,000

 In Syria, aid efforts have been hampered by the ongoing war and the isolation of the rebel-held region along the border, which is surrounded by Russia-backed government forces.
 Syria itself is an international pariah under Western sanctions linked to the war.

-The European Union said Wednesday that Syria had finally asked for humanitarian assistance to deal with the victims of the devastating earthquake and insisted the bloc’s sanctions against the government had no impact on its potential to help.
+The European Union said Wednesday that Syria had asked for humanitarian assistance to deal with the victims of the devastating earthquake.
+An EU representative insisted the bloc’s sanctions against the Syrian government had no impact on its potential to help.

-On Wednesday, Syria’s Prime Minister Hussein Arnous visited neighborhoods in the northern city of Aleppo that saw buildings collapse because of the earthquake.
+On Wednesday, Syrian Prime Minister Hussein Arnous visited neighborhoods in the northern city of Aleppo where buildings collapsed because of the earthquake.

 “Our priority now is to rescue the people who are still under the rubble,” he said.